Social Calibration: Building An Emotional Connection With Others

 A person’s mood constantly fluctuates, and you need to tailor your approach to it.
 If you continue doing something that makes someone uncomfortable without adjusting your behavior, you are not calibrating with them.

-Think about it this way.
 If you walk up to someone who’s in a fit of rage and give them a friendly nudge, they might reciprocate with a punch in the face.
 Otherwise, if you attempt to have a meaningful conversation with someone who’s in a high-energy state, you’re probably going to bore them to death.

 Before getting further into it, here are some questions to think about: